Wind Farm

 Glencairn Memorial Institute

-Times may vary, please check the online booking page on the Glencairn Memorial Institute website.
+Times may vary, please check the online booking page on the Glencairn Memorial Institute website, https://www.glencairnmemorialinstitute.org/bookings.

-All representations should be received not later than 25 July 2025 although Ministers may consider representations received after this date.
+All representations should be received not later than Thursday 13th August 2026.
+Scottish Ministers may be able to consider written representations received after this date.

-Any subsequent additional information which is submitted by the developer will be subject to further public notice in this manner, and representations to such information will be accepted as per this notice.
+Any subsequent additional information which is submitted by the Company will be subject to further public notice in this manner, and representations to such information will be accepted as per this notice.

-Where Scottish Ministers are required to, or decide to exercise their discretion to do so, they can cause a public inquiry to be held.
+Where Scottish Ministers decide to exercise their discretion to do so, they can cause a public inquiry to be held.

-• Consent the proposal, with or without conditions attached; or
+• Grant consent, with or without conditions attached; or

 General Data Protection Regulations